aspic2/firstDraft/README.md

 ### How do I get set up? ###

 ## Author's Notes ##
+This project was my first foree into Test Driven Development (TDD).
+Please check out my file journal.md to hear my thoughts on how it went!

 #Incomplete Tasks #
 * User interface: allow Team to pick() players from list